Credit Score Types and Versions

-Lenders choose the credit score that they want to use, and there are 2 major factors that determine their choice: cost and the predictive value of the credit score, especially in regard to the probability that a borrower will default.
+Lenders choose the credit score they want to use, and 2 factors determine their choice: cost and the predictive value of the credit score, especially in regard to the probability that a borrower will default.
 The primary credit score used by most lenders is the FICO credit score, because it is deemed best at predicting future creditworthiness.
 Other providers of credit scores offer lower rates for the lenders or use other information to assess borrowers who do not have much of a credit history.
 The main competition to the FICO score is the VantageScore, which was developed by the 3 major credit reporting agencies — TransUnion, Experian, and Equifax — who also provide the data for calculating the FICO score.

 The primary purpose of credit scores is to predict future creditworthiness by looking at past creditworthiness, under the assumption that the past prognosticates the future, so the major credit scores use the same type of information, specifically: payment history, amount of debt, length of credit history, the total credit available to the borrower, the amount of credit that the borrower has recently obtained, and the number of times that the borrower has recently sought credit, called credit inquiries.
 Credit scores differ by how much weight they give to each factor.
 How credit scores are used and how they predict future creditworthiness is detailed in Credit Scores.

 This article describes the different types of major credit scores issued by the different companies and some of their versions, and how they differ.
-Note that many of the details of these credit scores will continually change, but they will continue to to rely on the same basic information, since it is based on commonsense, to a large extent.
+Note that many of the details of these credit scores will continually change, but they will continue to rely on the same basic information, since it is based on commonsense, to a large extent.
 Also, some nominal scores were based on a major credit scoring algorithm, usually FICO, but were marketed under different names as an attempt to distinguish themselves in the marketplace.
 For instance, Experian used the FICO algorithm to calculate their Beacon score, and TransUnion also used the FICO algorithm to calculate their Emperica score.
 Both of these scores had slightly different ranges, neither had any real advantages over the FICO score on which they were based, and neither is used by these credit reporting agencies anymore.

 FICO Credit Scores

 Although there are innumerable ways of calculating credit scores, the most important — important because most credit grantors use these scores — are calculated using the software of FICO, previously named Fair Isaac Corporation, (NYSE:FIC), called the Classic FICO credit score, which has been in use since 1989.
-Although FICO has developed newer scoring models, the Classic FICO is still the most commonly used score in the lending industry.
+Although FICO has developed newer scoring models, the FICO Score 8 is the most commonly used score in the lending industry.
 Your FICO scores are based only on credit information in your credit report and this information is gathered from various sources, but mainly from lenders who lend money or extend credit to you, such as credit card companies and banks.
 The 3 main repositories of this information are the credit reporting agencies (CRAs) TransUnion, Experian (LON:EXPN), and Equifax (NYSE:EFX).
 Each CRA also has their own name for the Classic FICO score, and have collaborated to create a new scoring model called VantageScore.

 Note that the credit reporting agencies calculate your credit score based on the information in their files — FICO Corporation only supplies the algorithm to calculate the score.